dcunhrya/text-to-image-gen/README.md

 # Text-to-Image Generator

-We present models to perform text to image generation and image reconstruc- tion using a conditional VAE (CVAE) trained on Fashion-MNIST for short-text and COCO for long-text with a CLIP feature extractor.
+We present models to perform text to image generation and image reconstruction using a conditional VAE (CVAE) trained on Fashion-MNIST for short-text and COCO for long-text with a CLIP feature extractor.
 In total, three main ex- periments were run.
 The first experiment involved short-text model architecture investigation between fully connected and a convolutional CVAE, where the con-